 SHETTERLY, Margot Lee.
 Hidden Figures: The American Dream and the Untold Story of the Black Women Mathematicians Who Helped Win the Space Race.
 368p. bibliog. ebook available. index. notes.
 Morrow.
 Sept.
 2016.
 Tr $27.99.
 ISBN 9780062363596.

 In popular culture, Rosie the Riveter symbolized the thousands of women who worked assembly line jobs during World War II; her image lives on as an iconic poster for women’s rights.
 Shetterly tells a companion story: starting in 1945, about 50 college-educated African American female mathematicians were among the approximately 1,000 women quietly hired by Langley Memorial Aeronautical Laboratory as entry-level “computers”— their job title before the actual machine was invented.
 The author focuses on four black women who worked alongside engineers—that more prestigious title went to white men—to run tests, produce calculations, and tweak theories, pushing America into the modern aviation age.
 Their work ethic, smarts, and loyalty also gave them something else: earning power.
 Proudly securing a place in the middle class for their families, they could afford their own homes and college educations for their children.
 In exchange, they agreed to fit in—enduring, for example, the daily humiliation of the company’s segregated cafeteria.
 Even the few who simply ate at their desks agreed, implicitly, to keep politics out of the workplace.
 As an insider, Shetterly, whose father was an African American career scientist at Langley, pieces this history together lovingly and carefully, with more than 250 footnotes.
-Now a mainstream movie, Hidden Figures is an inspiring account that is not so much hidden as it is untold.
+Now a mainstream movie, this is an inspiring account that is not so much hidden as it is untold.
 VERDICT Spotlighting pioneering black women who made their mark as mathematicians during segregation, this is a must for history collections.–Georgia Christgau, Middle College High School, Long Island City, NY

 This article was featured in our free SLJTeen enewsletter.